-I really believe this is a time in the end that is spoken of as a time when men's hearts will fail them for fear of things that are coming upon the earth (Luke 21:26).
+I really believe this is a time in the end that is spoken of as a time when men’s hearts will fail them for fear of things that are coming upon the earth (Luke 21:26).
 We have the capability to knock the earth off of its axis with the nuclear bombs.
 Fear is rampant, not only here in the U.S., but around the world.
-All it would take is for one crazy man to push the wrong button and total destruction would occur.
+All it would take is for one crazy man to push the wrong button and total destruction could occur.

 Satan takes peace from the earth, but Christians have THE PEACE, Jesus, in the midst of the problems.
 In Matthew;